wwcs2026/wwcs2026.github.io/program.md

     <input type="button" value="Download PDF" id="btPrint" />
 </p>

-<small> If Download button does not work refresh the website
+<small> If Download button does not work, refresh the website.

 <script>